mendix/docs/content/releasenotes/sdk/metamodel-8.2.md

 ### Entity (Element)

-* Added the public `isRemote` property.
+* Made the `isRemote` property public.
 * Introduced the `remoteSourceDocument` (experimental) property, which indicates the source document of the remote entity.

 ### NoGeneralization (Element)

-The following public properties were introduced:
+The following properties were made public:

 * `hasChangedDate`
 * `hasCreatedDate`